 for $(y, s)\in \OOa\times(0, 1)$ with $\lambda=\sqrt{2\gamma_1}$.
 This function satisfies the relations

 and

 for $1/2<s<1$ and $y\in \OOa^{+3/\lambda}=\{y\in \OOa\, |\, d_\theta(y)>3/\lambda\}$.

 To apply Proposition \ref{Carleman2}, we need certain decay of $|v(y, s)|$ when $|y|$ is large.
-Notice that the preferred decay can be obtained by considering a cone with slightly small opening.
-Proposition \ref{Carleman2} holds for angles in $(2\arccos(1/\sqrt{3}), \pi)$.
+Notice that the preferred decay can be obtained by considering a cone with slightly smaller opening.
+Proposition \ref{Carleman2} holds for angles in the interval $(2\arccos(1/\sqrt{3}), \pi)$.
 We thus consider the median of $\theta$ and $2\arccos(1/\sqrt{3})$,

-In the smaller cone $\OOd=\{x\in R^n, x_1>|x|\cos(\delta/2)\}$ we have the estimate $ d_\theta(y)\geq|y|\sin\left(\frac{\theta-\delta}{2}\right) $.
+In the smaller cone $\OOd=\{x\in \R^n, x_1>|x|\cos(\delta/2)\}$ we have the estimate $ d_\theta(y)\geq|y|\sin\left(\frac{\theta-\delta}{2}\right) $.
 It follows (\ref{vdecay}) that

-for $1/2<s<1$ and $y\in \OOd\cap\OOa^{+3/\lambda}$, with the constant $\beta'=\beta\sin^2(\frac{\theta-\delta}{2})$.
+for $1/2<s<1$ and $y\in \OOd\cap\OOa^{+3/\lambda}$, with the constant $\beta'=\beta\sin^2(\frac{\theta-\delta}{2})/2$.
 We can further have

 for $1/2<s<1$ and $y\in \OOd\cap\{y_1> 3/\lambda\}$ for some other constant $c'_3$.